 C. If the protocol is working with animals, an approved IACUC protocol is also required.

-D. If the protocol involves use of human research subjects, an approved IRB protocol is also required.
+D. If the protocol involves use of human research subjects or identifiable human biospecimens, an approved IRB protocol is also required.

 2. Protocol Draft Review

-Pre-Review is conducted by an IBC Compliance Administrator, and Environmental Health and Safety (EHS).
-The pre-review may involve revisions, clarifications and modifications to the protocol before review by the IBC Chair or IBC Committee.
+Pre-Review is conducted by an IBC Compliance Administrator, and a member of Environmental Health and Safety (EHS).
+The pre-review may involve requesting revisions, clarifications, and modifications to the protocol before review by the IBC Chair or IBC Committee.
 Required training will be verified for completion.

 3. Committee Review